Asiim/TDD-chess/README.md

 - ~~White king init~~
 - ~~Enable king to keep track of its position~~
 - ~~King with start position init~~
-- Move king one field horizontaly (destination empty)
+- Move king one field horizontally (destination empty)
-- Move king one field verticaly (destination empty)
+- Move king one field vertically (destination empty)
-- Move king one field diagonaly (destination empty)
+- Move king one field diagonally (destination empty)
-- Prevent king from moving one field horizontaly (ally on destination)
+- Prevent king from moving one field horizontally (ally on destination)
-- Prevent king from moving one field verticaly (ally on destination)
+- Prevent king from moving one field vertically (ally on destination)
-- Prevent king from moving one field diagonaly (ally on destination)
+- Prevent king from moving one field diagonally (ally on destination)
 - Prevent king from moving on a field that is occupied by rook
 - Prevent king from moving on a field that is occupied by bishop
 - Prevent king from moving on a field that is occupied by queen